ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 # Configuring Oracle DB backups
 {: #configureOracleBackup}

 To protect Oracle&reg; databases, install the Oracle&reg; plug-in with the {{site.data.keyword.backup_full}} agent on the Oracle&reg; database server.
 You can then add and run backup jobs that specify which databases to back up, and where to save the backup data.
 The plug-in provides ARCHIVELOG-based, non-RMAN backups of whole online database instances.
-All non-temporary tablespaces and instance parameter files are automatically backed up.
+All nontemporary tablespaces and instance parameter files are automatically backed up.
 Full and partial databases are restored through normal user-managed Oracle recovery mechanisms.
 Database passwords are encrypted for enhanced security over script-based methods.
 {: shortdesc}

-The Oracle plug-in performs what Oracle Corporation deems an “inconsistent” whole database backup, that requires that the database be run in ARCHIVELOG mode.
+The Oracle plug-in performs what the Oracle Corporation deems an “inconsistent” whole database backup that requires that the database is run in ARCHIVELOG mode.
 During a live backup, any changes to the database are written to archive logs.
-The database administrator should ensure that the database is in ARCHIVELOG mode.
+The database administrator must ensure that the database is in ARCHIVELOG mode.
 {: important}

 ## Starting Cloud Backup Portal